jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 ### 2.2.1 AUTOCONFIG Process

 During configuration, specifications such as the device manufacturer, product number, device capabilities, etc, are read from the device.
 Each PCI device is capable of supporting up to six base address registers (BAR0 - BAR5, between $10 - $24 in the configuration register).
-The required address space for each of the six possible registers are determined and presented to Amiga OS for assigning of base addresses in the 32 bit Zorro 3 address space.
+The required address space for each of the six possible registers are determined and presented to Amiga OS for assigning of base addresses in the 32-bit Zorro 3 address space.
 This is done through the normal Zorro 3 AUTOCONFIG procedure.
 However, the Local PCI Bridge logic translates the needs of the PCI card and requests AUTOCONFIG resources in a manner that is understood by Amiga OS.
 As an example, if BAR0 requests 512k of configuration space, this request will be passed to Amiga OS as a Zorro 3 device requiring 512k of AUTOCONFIG space.
 Amiga OS will then assign a base address to this request.
 This assigned base address will be programmed into BAR0 of the target PCI device.
 This process repeats for BAR1 - BAR5 of the same PCI device.
 This procedure is then repeated for each PCI device installed.
 Once complete, each PCI device may be accessed by the assigned base address(es), just as any other AUTOCONFIG device.

-The Local PCI Bridge will latch the assigned base address of each AUTOCONFIG PCI device.
-This is necessary so the Local PCI Bridge recognizes an access to the device and can interpret the cycle properly.
 PCI target devices configured by the AUTOCONFIG process may only access memory and configuration spaces.
 Use of the I/O space is not recommended for new PCI designs[[6]](#6) and is not supported.

 **NOTE:** PCI allows for 16-bit Product ID's.
 Amiga OS supports 8-bit Product ID's.
 The Product ID should be stored in the most significant bits of the least significant word of the Device ID field.
 Remember, PCI is little endian!
 So, this is bits 23 - 16 of register $00.